charliewynn/charliewynn.github.io/_posts/2024-02-26-pocket-counter.md

 ![Bottom of Counter](../assets/pocket_counter/counter_bottom.jpg)

 They nicely connect to my phone with a short usb-c to usb-c.
 My phone powers the device but doesn't seem to otherwise "notice" they're connected.

+Overall it has been a fun little challenge for my soldering and some basic programming skills.
+Since I'm working with a one-digit display and needing to print the time accurately once per second there were a few hurdles to figure out.

+I try to predict how long I'll get to display the time (maybe 950ms?).
+Then I calculate the "flashes" I add when I show the same number twice (22 needs to look like "2 2" and not "222" or you won't know the difference between 2 and 22 and 222).
+The flashes are 50ms.
+For a days/hours/mins/secs separator I display a dash '-'.
+And need to add that to the calculation.
+Then I divide the number of chars from 950 and display each char the correct amount of time.
+At the end of the loop I calculate how long the loop has lasted and delay the appropriate amount of time to get to the next second.

+If I had multiple digits I could let the loop run as fast as it wants and just output the "current" count instead of trying to force a 1s loop like I am now.

+I also considered trying to build an output buffer for the time and calculate which number in the buffer I should be displaying based on the current sub-second time.
+This would keep me from trying to do calculations then delay appropriately.
+But also seemed like a nightmare to debug if there were issues.

+I've run the timer for about half an hour and so far it seems to keep time accurately